Conveniently located to serve Plano, TX

-Here in Plano, breast augmentation is performed by our surgeon at Premier Plastic Surgery of Texas.
-She is skilled and well-trained in this procedure and have vast experience in dealing with many types of patients.
-The following describes the procedure in more detail.
+Breast augmentation/breast enlargement is performed by Dr. Patty Young at Premier Plastic Surgery of Texas.
+She is skilled and well-trained in this procedure and have vast experience in dealing with many types of breasts.

 Breast augmentation, also known as augmentation mammoplasty, is a surgical enhancement procedure to accentuate the size and shape of a woman’s breasts.
-While breast augmentation will make the breasts larger, the surgery will not move the breasts closer together or lift sagging breasts.
-Breast augmentation is tremendous help to patients who desire a fuller profile, who have lost breast volume due to pregnancy or nursing, or who have undergone breast reconstruction and want to gain a more natural look again.
+While breast augmentation will make the breasts larger, the surgery may not move the breasts closer together or lift sagging breasts.
+If the breasts have excess skin or sag, you may also require a breast lift in addition to the augmentation.
+Breast augmentation is tremendous help to patients who desire a fuller profile, who have lost breast volume due to pregnancy or nursing, who have lost weight, or who have undergone breast reconstruction and want to gain a more natural look again.

 Reasons for Considering Breast Augmentation:

-Breast augmentation involves making a small incision to insert a breast implant into the breast area in order to enlarge the breast.
-The surgery is commonly performed on an outpatient basis at a hospital or state-of-the-art surgical unit while the patient is under a general anesthesia and asleep.
-There are several possible locations for the small incision that will be used for inserting the breast implant.
-The most frequent technique utilizes an incision made in the lower portion of the breast.
-Another technique, though less frequently used, involves making an incision in the armpit.
-A third technique makes an incision around the areola (the darker skin surrounding the nipple).
-The best technique will be decided together between the patient and the surgeon during the consultation.
+Breast augmentation involves making a small incision to insert a breast implant into the breast area in order to enlarge the breast mounds.
+The surgery is commonly performed on an outpatient basis at a hospital or state-of-the-art surgical facility while the patient is under general anesthesia.
+There are a couple possible locations for the small incisions used to insert the breast implants.
+The most frequent technique and the one Dr. Young utilizes in her practice is an incision made in the lower portion of the breast.

 During surgery, the breast tissue is raised to create an open pocket under the breast tissue or beneath the chest wall muscle.
-Inserting an implant behind each breast can increase a woman’s breast size by one or more bra cup sizes.
-Implants typically contain a saline solution (similar to saltwater) although implants contain ing a silicone gel are becoming more common since they were recently approved by the FDA.
-In some circumstances, particularly those in which there is breast asymmetry (uneven breast size), an inflatable implant may be used to allow the surgeon to adjust the level of inflation to attain breast symmetry and balance.
-Surgery typically lasts from 1 to 3 hours.
+Inserting an implant behind each breast or under the muscle can increase a woman’s breast size by one or more bra cup sizes.
+Implants can contain a saline solution (similar to saltwater) or a silicone gel.
+The newest silicone implants are called “Gummy Bears”.
+Silicone implants are now approved by the FDA for use in all patient’s.
+In some circumstances, particularly those in which there is breast asymmetry (uneven breast size), an inflatable implant/tissue expander may be used to allow the surgeon to adjust the level of inflation to attain breast symmetry and balance stretching the skin to be able to accept an implant at a future surgery.
+Breast augmentation surgery typically lasts from 1 to 3 hours.

 Generally, post-operative instructions call for plenty of rest and limited movement in order to speed up the healing process and recovery time.
-Bandages are applied right after surgery to aid the healing process and to minimize movement of the breasts.
-Once the bandages are removed, a specialized surgical bra will need to be worn for several weeks.
+Surgical tape is applied right after surgery and should remain for several weeks.
+This will aid the healing process and minimize the scars.
+You will be given a surgical bra that needs to be worn post-operatively.
+Please remember to keep movement of the breasts at a minimum, no giggling or exercising until released to do so by Dr. Young.
 Patients sometimes report minor pain associated with the surgery.
 This pain can be treated effectively with oral medication.
 While complications are rare, patients can minimize potential problems by carefully following the directions given by the physician after surgery.